Playbook 2026 · For Advanced Marketers

 +20–40%over-reports

-View-through attribution and cross-device — before the Conversions API is wired in.
-With full CAPI the gap narrows to 5–15%.
-It does not go to zero.
+View-through attribution and cross-device matching inflate results before Conversions API is properly connected.
+With full CAPI implementation the gap usually narrows to 5–15%.
+It never fully disappears.

 TikTok Ads